jonmosco/kube-ps1/README.md

 Names are usable for the following colors:
 `black, red, green, yellow, blue, magenta, cyan, and white`.

-The appropriate color code and escape sequences must be used in place of the color names.
-The default colors assigned have the following escape ANSI escape sequences and tput capabilities:
+The appropriate color codes and escape sequences must be used in place of the color names.
+The default colors assigned have the following escape ANSI escape sequences and tput capabilities depending on your terminal capabilities:

 ```
 tput: